aquasecurity/tracee/tracee-ebpf/Readme.md

 ### Understanding the output

-Here's a sample output of running Tracee with no additional arguments:
+Here's a sample output of running Tracee-eBPF with no additional arguments:

 ```
 TIME(s)        UID    COMM             PID     TID     RET             EVENT                ARGS